Unith: History

-Domenic Carosa founded Crowd Mobile in 2009 after leaving his previous role with the Destra Corporation.
-The mobile app was created so users could pay to ask experts to answer their questions, with each question billed at a set amount.
+UNITH was founded in 2009 by Domenic Carosa, under its former name Crowd Mobile which specialised in mobile Q&A services.
 In 2014, the company's financials showed that Crowd Mobile had processed more than 3.4 million questions.
 The total questions generated AU$9.8 million in revenue, which gave the company a gross income of AU$2.2 million for the financial year.